barbieminion/barbieminion/README.md

 ## Who am I?

-My name is Dana Mae Carbonel.
+My name is Dana.
 Currently studying Bachelor of Science in Information System at City College of Angeles.
 I am also working from home as a Marketing Assistant in an offshore account.

 ## My Skills
 - Basic Excel Formulas